DEAL Student Loan

 Step 3: Accept school awarded aid – Borrower's responsibility

 Follow the instructions on your offer of financial aid to take advantage of the funding options you have been offered.
-If you need additional funds after using federal student loan programs, grants, scholarships and savings, a DEAL Student Loan can help you fill the gap.
-Before taking Federal PLUS loans, compare the interest rate and fees to BND’s student loan.
+BND encourages you to use federal Direct Subsidized and Unsubsidized Student Loans first, if needed, because of the unique federal benefits not found in other student loan options.
+If you need additional funds after using federal student loan programs, grants, scholarships and savings, a BND DEAL Student Loan can help you fill the gap.
+Before taking federal PLUS loans, compare the interest rate and fees to BND’s Student Loan.
 You may save money.
-Smart Money Tip

 Step 4: Apply for a DEAL Student Loan (a cosigner may be needed) – Borrower's responsibility

 You can complete BND’s simple online application.
 If you are a new customer, you will create an account during the application process.
-Smart Money Tip
+Make the application process faster by having the following student information ready: Loan amount you are requesting, school you are attending, Social Security Number, driver’s license number and two personal references (must have different addresses).

 Why would I need a cosigner?